Gaussian beams and caustic avoidance in gravitational optics: Introduction

 In general relativity, physically meaningful quantities are obtained through the relative motion of test particles and the measurements are done at the observer's local frame.
-When we make an observation on the sky, we receive information through a collection of light--like particles.
+When we make an observation on the sky, we receive information through a collection of light-like particles.
 This information resides on a null congruence rather than an individual geodesic.
-Therefore, in real life applications, light propagation is studied in a coarse--grained picture and it is the geodesic deviation equation of the bundle that represents the collective dynamics of a light beam.
+Therefore, in real life applications, light propagation is studied in a coarse-grained picture and it is the geodesic deviation equation of the bundle that represents the collective dynamics of a light beam.

 When one speaks about the geodesic deviation equation in relativity one usually refers to its linear order approximation.
-To be more specific, connecting two curves requires the introduction of a bi--local object, i.e., a bi--vector that depends on two spacetime points.
-Only if the neighbouring geodesics are very close to each other, then one can take the local limit and assign a connecting vector to this bundle.
-In the end, the connecting vector is represented by a Jacobi field, i.e., it satisfies the leading order part of the geodesic deviation equation (See \citep{Vines:2014} for a detailed analysis.).
+To be more specific, connecting two curves requires the introduction of a bi-local object, i.e., a bi-vector that depends on two spacetime points.
+Only if the neighboring geodesics are very close to each other, then one can take the local limit and assign a connecting vector to this bundle.
+In the end, the connecting vector is represented by a Jacobi field, i.e., it satisfies the leading order part of the geodesic deviation equation (See \cite{Vines:2014} for a detailed analysis.).

-In a previous work \citep{Uzun:2018}, we studied observable thin null bundles via a Hamiltonian formalism.
+In a previous work \cite{Uzun:2018}, we studied observable thin null bundles via a Hamiltonian formalism.
 Starting form an action principle for the geodesic deviation vector, we showed that its dynamics can be studied on a reduced phase space.
-The phase space vector in question is constructed through the physically meaningful components of the geodesic deviation vector, i.e., its 2--dimensional projections on a local screen and the corresponding derivatives along the null propagation vector of the bundle.
+The phase space vector in question is constructed through the physically meaningful components of the geodesic deviation vector, i.e., its 2-dimensional projections on a local screen and the corresponding derivatives along the null propagation vector of the bundle.
 With this method, we were able to bring the problem of \textit{thin null bundle} propagation to a form which is in complete analogy with the \textit{paraxial limit} of the Newtonian optics.